 Following completion of the Management Plan, County Parks and SWAP implemented various management and improvement projects in the Forest, including some restoration projects.
-Although these individual projects included native revegetation projects within the Forest, the overall direct benefit to the Forest's sensitive resources - including the federally endangered Morro shoulderband snail (Helminthoglypta walkeriana; MSS) - was not clear.
+Although these individual projects included native revegetation projects within the Forest, the overall direct benefit to the Forest's sensitive resources - including the federally endangered Morro shoulderband snail and associated critical habitat (Helminthoglypta walkeriana; MSS) - was not clear.
 Thus, County Parks hired Morro Group, Inc. (Morro Group; now SWCA) to prepare the Elfin Forest Recovery Action Plan (Morro Group, 2003).
 This plan documented the 2003 baseline conditions and provided recommendations for removing invasive plant populations and restoring disturbed areas within the Forest.
-The Recovery Action Plan focused on improving habitat quantity and quality for MSS, as well as enhancing native habitats and existing populations of special-status plant species.
+Although the Recovery Action Plan did not specifically address critical habitat for MSS, it focused on improving habitat quantity and quality for MSS, as well as enhancing native habitats and existing populations of special-status plant species.
 The 2003 plan was used by County Parks to prioritize focused restoration and enhancement projects and guide the overall management of the Forest for the past 15 years.